MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 ## SYNTAX

 ```
-Enable-PSRemoting [-Force] [-SkipNetworkProfileCheck] [-WhatIf] [-Confirm]
+Enable-PSRemoting [-Force] [-SkipNetworkProfileCheck] [-Confirm] [-WhatIf]
 ```

 ## DESCRIPTION
 The Enable-PSRemoting cmdlet configures the computer to receive Windows PowerShell remote commands that are sent by using the WS-Management technology.

-On Windows Server® 2012, Windows PowerShell remoting is enabled by default.
+By default, on Windows Server® 2012, Windows PowerShell remoting is enabled.
 You can use Enable-PSRemoting to enable Windows PowerShell remoting on other supported versions of Windows and to re-enable remoting on Windows Server 2012 if it becomes disabled.

-You need to run this command only once on each computer that will receive commands.
+You have to run this command only one time on each computer that will receive commands.
-You do not need to run it on computers that only send commands.
+You do not have to run it on computers that only send commands.
-Because the configuration activates listeners, it is prudent to run it only where it is needed.
+Because the configuration starts listeners, it is prudent to run it only where it is needed.

 Beginning in Windows PowerShell 3.0, the Enable-PSRemoting cmdlet can enable Windows PowerShell remoting on client versions of Windows when the computer is on a public network.
 For more information, see the description of the SkipNetworkProfileCheck parameter.

 The Enable-PSRemoting cmdlet performs the following operations:

--- Runs the Set-WSManQuickConfig cmdlet, which performs the following tasks:
+-- Runs the Set-WSManQuickConfighttp://go.microsoft.com/fwlink/?LinkID=141463 cmdlet, which performs the following tasks:
 ----- Starts the WinRM service.
 ----- Sets the startup type on the WinRM service to Automatic.
 ----- Creates a listener to accept requests on any IP address, if one does not already exist.